material-identity/schema-definitions/README.md

 Each folder should have a `test` folder with a `test-suites-map.js` file and a `fixtures` folder within.
 The `test-suites-map.js` file should contain a map of the valid and invalid certificates contained within the `fixtures` folder for testing, as well as the errors expected for the invalid certificates.

 When a new folder is created and tests are added, the folder name must be added to the `folders` array in `validate.spec.js`.

+# Creating a new release

+Once a PR has been approved and merged to main, the `Set $refs to remote on merge and update $ids` github action will run the `update:refs` script and update the `$ref`s to the remote url, and also the `update:version` script which will update the `$id`s.
+A new release should be made using the `npm run release` script.
+Once the release is done, the `schemas-deploy` tool should automatically receive the webhook from the release and deploy the updated schemas.